pjg11/CTF-Writeups/2023-UIUCTF/vimjail.md

 As someone who mostly uses GUI text editing tools, the only knowledge I have about `vim` is how to insert text and how to exit.
 So these challenges, despite having lots of solves, were challenging for me, in a good way.

-This writeup, covering all four challenges of the `vimjail` series, is structured in five sections.
+This writeup, covering all four challenges of the `vimjail` series, is structured in six sections.

-I start with describing my [first impressions](#first-impressions) of the challenge and analyzing the provided challenge files.
+I start with describing my [first impressions](#first-impressions) of the challenge and [analyzing the challenge files](#challenge-structure).

 Then, I describe solutions for each of the four challenges:
 - [`vimjail1`](#vimjail1) with its fixed version [`vimjail1.5`](#vimjail15)